LOCAL RULES

 6. A Coach or Manager from the hitting team administers pitches and should be mobile to avoid being struck.

-8. If a Thrown ball strikes the machine or coach it is a “Dead Ball - Runners Advance” to the base they are “in progress”.
-The Umpire will determine if contact is made and whether runners were in progress.
+9. If a Thrown ballstrikes machine/coach it is a “Dead Ball - Runners Advance” to the base they are “in progress”.

 10. Base running rules are unchanged while using the pitching machine.

-11. Coaches may not pitch to batters when the machine is in use, and may not provide any base running instructions
+11. Coaches may not pitch to batters when the machine is in use, and may not provide any base running instructions.

 Player Pitch Rules:

-1. 2023 Pitch limits will be tiered.
+1. 2024 Pitch limits will be tiered.
 The NSLL board will review this schedule at the May NSLL Board Meeting.

 2. Innings pitched must be continuous.
 The pitcher may not leave for a batter and re-enter.